Collected by robin young

 Mer de Glace, 74400 Chamonix, France

-Snaking, cracking, shimmering a brilliant blue in places and revealing mystical frosts in others, the Mer de Glace displays nature in all its force.
-France’s longest glacier stretches 4.3 miles and is over 650 feet deep.
-Quite literally...
+Snaking, cracking, shimmering a brilliant blue in places and covered by mystical frost in others, the Mer de Glace displays nature in all its powerful glory.
+France’s longest glacier stretches 4.3 miles long and over 650 feet deep....

 Aiguille du Midi, 74400 Chamonix, France